TROOP MITRE WORK WEEKEND

 RV hookups: 30- and 50- Amp hookups available.
 First 8 requests can be accommodated.

 Kiva: The Kiva is the most accessible of our lodging facilities with a ramp and restroom and shower facilities within the building.
-The first 7 requests for the Kiva can be accommodated, so please reserve these places for those with mobility/health needs.
+The bedrooms have window AC units.
+The front room near the Trading Post is a double room.
+The last room on the right down the hall now has three beds.
+All other rooms are single rooms.
+The first 8 requests for the Kiva can be accommodated, so please reserve these places for those with mobility/health needs.

 In Town: Some folks choose to stay in town.
 Just indicate on the registration form if this is your choice.